 Sometimes you don’t have time to do the whole coffee rigamarole.
 Enter instant coffee, which for years was nothing more than dirt-flavored caffeine.
 It’s vastly improved, with purveyors like Waka turning out some fantastic coffee you’d never know was instant in a blind tasting.
 Waka Coffee is a brand that consistently works toward combating water waste, so you’ll be supporting a brand with the environment in mind.

 Face it, Dunkin’ Donuts has always made a good cup of coffee.
 Not only it is a bargain buy, but it’s available in pod format for your at-home Keurig pleasure.
 Now you just need some donuts to accompany the java.

-A New Orleans staple, chicory and delicious fun to drink.
-Cafe du Monde is the most iconic brand on the market, with its signature can and very Bayou-style insignia.
-The taste will send you straight to morning along Bourbon Street and you can hold hold on to the cool can when you’re done and use it to store your coffee tools.
+A New Orleans staple, chicory coffee is delicious and fun to drink.
+Cafe du Monde is the most iconic brand on the market, with its signature can and very bayou-style insignia.
+The taste will send you straight to morning along Bourbon Street, and you can hold onto the cool can when you’re done and use it to store your coffee tools.

 Sometimes you need to go with the really good stuff.
 Kona is world-renowned for its coffee, which is incredibly smooth and full of many delicate flavor layers.
 And it’s best to go with the real deal (aka 100% Kona), like Kona Gold.
 Consider it your special occasion coffee.